darrellsilver/norc/INSTALL.md

 Now we're ready to start a Norc Daemon!
 In a new terminal session, or the same one if you want to quit the Django dev server, run

-        $ tmsdctl --status
+        $ norc
         Status as of 10/28/2009 22:25:56
-        No INTERESTING tms daemons
+        No INTERESTING norc daemons

 This indicates that no Daemons are running, which should be obvious because we haven't started any.
 So, let's start one:

-        $ tmsd --region MY_REGION
+        $ norcd MY_REGION
         [10/28/2009 22:27:14.059850] (info) NorcD stderr & stdout will be in '/Users/darrell/projects/norc/demo/norc_log/_tmsd/tmsd.1'

 Output for this daemon, starting of each task and errors, will be sent to the file indicated.
 "Ctl-C" will exit the daemon.
-But before exiting, rerun tmsdctl.py and you'll see:
+But before exiting, rerun norc and you'll see:

-        $ tmsdctl --status
+        $ norc
         Status as of 10/28/2009 22:27:23
-        1 INTERESTING tms daemon(s):
+        1 INTERESTING norc daemon(s):
         ID    Type      Region          Host     PID   Running   Success   Error    Status               Started   Ended 1      Norc   MY_REGION   DSmbp.local   12084         0         0       0   RUNNING   2009-10-28 22:27:14       -